petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 categories: jekyll update
 ---

-As the daylight starts to fade, two women huddle under a tree somewhere in Beus Canyon, Utah.
+As the daylight starts to fade, two hikers huddle under a tree somewhere in Beus Canyon, Utah.
 What started as a simple day hike has turned into a desperate situation.
-For hours, these hikers have been searching for a way out of the canyon.
+For hours, these two have been searching for a way out of the canyon.
 They are cold, they are lost, and the sun is setting fast.
 Suddenly, the familiar buzz of a drone appears overhead.
 The sound, normally an irritating reminder of the gradual encroachment of technology into nature, now comes as a welcome relief.